mokshyaprotocol/aptos-nft-random-mint/README.md

-Candy machine smart contract for Aptos Blockchain.
+Random NFT mint smart contract for Aptos Blockchain.
 The smart contract is available in mainnet and testnet.
 For detail information please go to our [docs](https://docs.mokshya.io)

 Mainnet contract : 0x8035a63a18798115679466eef240aca66364707044f0ac7484e4c462c8310ae9